Guide

 Boolean

-type can be used to
+The builtin bool type or dataclasses_struct.Bool type can be used to

 represent a boolean, which uses a single byte in either native or standard size